Online traffic data about 7,500 employees

 Each bus was equipped with 4 scoreboards: front, side, back and inside the cabin.
 The front and side panels display the name of the route and its’ number with the info where its starts and ends.
 The rear one is the route number, and the display inside the cabin is the time, date and name of the next stop.

-At the stage of debugging the solution, Sky Telecom specialists faced with the problem: long words did not fit into one line.
+At the stage of debugging the solution, integrator specialists faced with the problem: long words did not fit into one line.
 As planned, they should be played in a circle, however, long names began to be shown in the reverse order, from right to left.

 At the next stage, the connectors of the standard bus audio system were plugged in the tracker outputs, and geofences were set up to announce the bus stops.
 However, conventional memory cards, which stored information about stops and audio recordings, quickly failed.
 After replacing them with Industrial-type memory cards, the problem was solved.
 This prevented employees from frequent on-site visits to replace cards.